You have stumbled upon a very controversial topic in the doggy universe.

 It is like a preset notion that has been conceptualized as a norm.

-But are you aware of the fact that dogs can’t really digest bones?
+But are you aware of the fact that dogs can’t digest bones?

 It does not mean that they can’t eat bones at all; neither does it means that bones are a harmless food item for the dog.

-It’s pretty much a grey area; let’s dig into it to find out more?.
+It’s a grey area; let’s dig into it more.

 A dog crushes the bone and swallows the piece.

 Unlike humans, dogs don’t have their pieces digested and ground by saliva in the mouth; their digestion occurs in the stomach.